MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/quickstart.md

 ## Setting Photon webhooks

-As an optional integration, Photon may transmit certain events to your PlayFab **CloudScript**.
+As an optional integration, Photon may transmit certain events to your PlayFab CloudScript.
 This is done by means of webhooks:

-- You specify a **Base URL**.
+- You specify a Base URL.
-- Then you specify path for each of the available **Events**.
+- Then you specify path for each of the available Events.
-- A path is, effectively, a handler name implemented in your **CloudScript**.
+- A path is, effectively, a handler name implemented in your CloudScript.

 The base URL will have the following format: